 - Flyer for a 1981 dance production “Two In One”

 - Film of Helen Keller testing a new communication device in 1953

 - Photograph of Helen Keller at a United Nations meeting in 1949

 - Or choose your own …

-Activity: Exploring the Helen Keller Archive – The Needle in the Haystack
+- Exploring the Digital Helen Keller Archive – The Needle in the Haystack [PDF format]

 Evaluate the advantages and disadvantages of using different mediums (e.g., print or digital text, video, multimedia) to present a particular topic or idea.